-Blue Shield of California Civil Rights Coordinator P.O.
-Box 629007 El Dorado Hills, CA 95762-9007 Phone: (844) 831-4133 (TTY: 711) Fax: (844) 696-6070 Email: BlueShieldCivilRightsCoordinator@blueshieldca.com
+Blue Shield of California Medicare Civil Rights Coordinator P.O.
+Box 629007 El Dorado Hills, CA 95762-9007

+Phone: (844) 831-4133 (TTY: 711)

+Fax: (844) 696-6070

+Email: BlueShieldCivilRightsCoordinator@blueshieldca.com

+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Customer Care (phone numbers are printed on the back cover of this booklet).
 You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights.
 Contact information is included in this Evidence of Coverage or with this mailing, or you may contact Customer Care (phone numbers are printed on the back cover of this booklet) for additional information.